-OREAS L13 was prepared from a blend of high-grade gold-bearing ores and barren metasediments and basalt.
-The gold ores were sourced from both the Fosterville Mine (Victoria, Australia) and the Agate Creek Gold Mine (Queensland, Australia).
+OREAS L12 was prepared from a blend of high-grade gold-bearing ores and barren metasediments and basalt.
+The majority of the gold ore was sourced from the Agate Creek Gold Mine (Queensland, Australia) and a small quantity of ore from the Fosterville Mine (Victoria, Australia) was also added.
+The Agate Creek Mine is hosted within a metamorphosed turbidite sequence of interbedded sandstones, siltstones and shales.
+Epithermal and mesothermal gold mineralisation occurs within quartz veining, stockworks and breccias associated with Permian felsic volcanic units and Proterozoic batholith.
 The Fosterville ore is hosted by a metamorphosed interbedded turbidite sequence of sandstones, siltstones and shales.
 Primary gold mineralization occurs as disseminated arsenopyrite and pyrite in a quartz-carbonate veinlet stockwork.
 Visible gold is spatially associated with antimony mineralization, in the form of stibnite that occurs with quartz and varies from replacement and infill of earlier quartz-carbonate stockwork veins, to massive stibnite-only veins of up to 0.5m in width (Hitchman, Philips, & Greenberger, 2017).